-Every baby is unique, including your own, so keep in mind the times here are just as an example.
+Every baby is unique, including your own, so keep in mind the clock times listed here are just as an example.
+When you create your baby’s sleep schedule, you want to focus more on your baby’s wake windows and sleepy cues than the cock.

 Wake windows: The amount of time your baby is awake between sleeps.